AztlanEngineering/swatch-documentation/docs/colors.advanced.variables.md

 `@use '@fwrlines/swatch/mixins';`
 `@use '@fwrlines/swatch/vars';`

 Make sure, if you use the previous directives, to add `node_modules` to your sass path.
-See the [Installation doc](installation.md) for info.
+See the  for info.
 If you don't do this you will encounter a "module not found error".
 This is an example of how to use the library with your custom variables.

 In this version, all the variables are the default ones ...